Looking for a Friedman Test Template in Excel?

 When Should You Use the Friedman Test?

-It is like a two-way ANOVA and is used to determine if 3 or more measurements from the same group of subjects are significantly different from each other - this is determined via the Null Hypothesis output.
+The Friedman Test is like a two-way ANOVA test and is used to determine if 3 or more measurements from the same group of subjects are significantly different from each other.

-Note: Excel does not do statistical tests of non-normal (i.e., not "bell shaped") data.
+Note: Excel does not do statistical tests of non-normal data (i.e. data that is not "bell shaped.")
 QI Macros adds this functionality with a set of of non-parametric test templates.

-Example of a Friedman Test Using QI Macros Template for Excel
+Example of a Friedman Test Using QI Macros Excel Template

 - Input your data into the yellow shaded cells.